Below you will find the IELTS speaking vocabulary for different topics in the IELTS speaking test.

 If the word you are searching for only comes after 5 seconds of waiting and there are pauses in your speaking, you do not sound fluent.
 Your vocabulary is not activated / it is passive.

 Therefore having an extensive vocabulary is useless unless it is activated.
 Practice exercises to activate your vocabulary must consist of using the word various times after learning it.
+This is one of the best ways to consolidate your vocab for IELTS speaking.

 Make sure the word is used in context though.